How to Make Your Speech Funny

 A lot of comedy is personal and subjective.
 But patterns are universally recognised, this makes breaking a pattern reliably funny.

-• item three surprises us by breaking the pattern
+item three surprises the audience by breaking the pattern

 For example: